mariuszmspace/my-links/README.md

 * [python-patterns](https://github.com/faif/python-patterns) - A collection of design patterns and idioms in Python -- `collection`
 * [Python Cheat Sheet](https://github.com/wilfredinni/python-cheatsheet) - Mostly based on the book written by Al Sweigart, Automate the Boring Stuff with Python -- `collection`
 * [Python Reference](https://github.com/rasbt/python_reference) - A collection of useful scripts, tutorials, and other Python-related things -- `collection`
+* [PyVideo](https://pyvideo.org/) - Thousands of videos from hundreds of Python events and conferences, categorized by subject -- `collection`
 * [Reverse Engineering for Beginners](https://beginners.re/RE4B-EN.pdf) - Some serious work was put into this -- `book`
 * [SaaS CTO Security Checklist](https://www.sqreen.com/checklists/saas-cto-security-checklist) - Categorizes and prioritizes actions by funding round -- `collection`
 * [Scrum Guide](https://www.scrumguides.org/) - Explains Scrum in a concise and straightforward way in about 10 pages, by the creators -- `article`